jxnl/vercel-telegram-gpt/README.md

 ## Setting up your Flask App
 1. Clone this repository
-2. Create a `.env` file and add your Telegram bot token and OpenAI API key
+2. Create a `.env` file and add your Telegram bot token  OpenAI API key
+3. Optionally you can also add a OpenAI API key to enable the `/gpt` command
-3. Create a virtual environment by running `python -m venv env`
+3. Create a virtual environment by running `python3 -m venv env`
 4. Activate the virtual environment by running `source env/bin/activate`
 5. Install the required packages by running `pip install -r requirements.txt`
 6. Visit the [telebot docs](https://pytba.readthedocs.io/en/latest/quick_start.html) to get a rundown on how to make more complex responses.